Iconic Pacenti P-Dent design allows for stems as short as 20mm

 New owners of Pacenti, Luke Humphreys and Matthias Wiessler, purchased Pacenti from Kirk Pacenti and their main aim is to improve availability of their unique products.

 More about P-Dent

-With new 20mm and 25mm lengths Kirk Pacenti opens up a hole [sic] new world of possibilities with his new P-DENT combo.
+With new 20mm and 25mm lengths Pacenti opens up a hole [sic] new world of possibilities with their new P-DENT combo.
 Bigger dimples equals shorter stems.

 Pacenti P-Dent need to know